TheNathannator/PlasticBand/Docs/README.md

 ## General Notes

-Data structures in these documents assume that the processor and data are little-endian, and that the structure is unaligned with no packing applied.
+Data structures in these documents assume that the processor and data are little-endian, and that the structure is unaligned with no packing applied, unless otherwise specified.
 If you use them directly, you'll want to ensure these assumptions are correct, or that you adjust the structures to make them correct on your system.

 ## Todo List